learn-co-students/Android-ExceptionalExceptions-al/README.md

 ## Requirements
   1. Create a new class `BirthCertificate.java`
-  2. In it's constructor, BirthCertificate should validate each variable using standard Exception objects.
+  2. In it's constructor, BirthCertificate should validate each parameter using Exception objects.
   3. If a field is invalid that field should be set to a default value defined in the test suite.

   The required methods are as follows: